hydroGR/evalhyd/_sources/cli/subcommands/evalhyd_evalp.rst.txt

    .. note::

-      For each computed metric, the output shape is (sites, lead times, subsets, {quantiles,} {thresholds,} {components}).
-Each of the last three axes may or may not be present depending on the metric chosen (e.g. threshold-based, quantile-based, multi-component,
+      For each computed metric, the output shape is (sites, lead times, subsets, samples, {quantiles,} {thresholds,} {components}).
+Each
+      of the last three axes may or may not be present depending on the metric chosen (e.g. threshold-based, quantile-based, multi-component,
       etc.).

 Optionals